Building RBAC in Go

 goRBAC

-library is a lightweight role-based access control library for Golang.
+is a lightweight role-based access control module for Go.
 It is straightforward and easy to use, but isn’t as feature-rich as Casbin.

 In this case, the role definition file looks like this: